BEEF LIVER BALLS

-In Australia when your dog has an inflammation of the ear issue that is caused by either fungal or bacteria or both a vet will often have a visual inspection, take a swab for specific infection analysis, give cortisone injections and support it with Surolan Ear ointment for you to take home and use daily for ten days or so.
+In Australia when your dog has an inflammation of the ear issue that is caused by either fungal or bacteria or both a vet will often have a visual inspection, take a swab for specific infection analysis, give cortisone injections and support it with Surolan Ear drops or ointment for you to take home and use daily for ten days or so.

 We describe below what ear medications are available for your dog on prescription and off, and what the total options for you and your dog are.